Sparkle (1976 film): Development

-Lonne Elder, writer of the Academy Award nominated screenplay for Sounder drafted Sparkle, which Joel Schumacher edited to make a 200-page basis for the film that became his screenwriting debut.
+Lonne Elder, writer of the Academy Award for Best Adapted Screenplay nominee Sounder drafted Sparkle, which Joel Schumacher edited to make a 200-page basis for the film that became his screenwriting debut.

 John Calley was running Warner Bros. at the time and said Sam O'Steen had to direct the film.
 He was the famous editor of Carnal Knowledge, Rosemary's Baby, and Chinatown.
-This film was Sam O'Steen's debut film as a film director and given the limited budget, he did his best to use what was available to him.
+This film was Sam O'Steen's debut film as a film director.
 The film's story and plot were heavily inspired by the real-life singing group Diana Ross and the Supremes.

 Casting

 The film mainly introduced newer faces, which kept the budget low.
-Over 2,000 women auditioned for the role of Sparkle; in the end Irene Cara was cast, at age 17.
+Over 2,000 women auditioned for the role of Sparkle Williams; in the end, Irene Cara was cast, at age 17.
 She became the film's breakout star and went on to act in films such as Fame.
-With her other cast mates, the trio "combine their extraordinary freshness and talent to sing to the music of Curtis Mayfield, who composed the music for the film produced by Howard Rosenman."
+With her other cast mates Lonette McKee and Dwan Smith, the trio "combine their extraordinary freshness and talent to sing to the music of Curtis Mayfield, who composed the music for the film produced by Howard Rosenman."
 None of the actors cast were well known at the time and many were newcomers.
 Lonette McKee actually made her feature film debut in this film.

 Filming

 Bruce Surtees was the cinematographer.
-Lester Wilson choreographed the movie, and his assistant was Michael Peters, who went on to choreograph "Beat It" and "Thriller" for Michael Jackson.
+Lester Wilson choreographed the movie; his assistant was Michael Peters, who went on to choreograph "Beat It" and "Thriller" for Michael Jackson.